Mary Virginia Gaver: Career

-Her career and influence as a librarian and author did not end when she retired from Rutgers University.
+Gaver's career and influence as a librarian and author did not end when she retired from Rutgers University.
 She continued to conduct research, write, edit and publish articles well after her career as an educator ended.
 She went on to hold several positions, including vice president at Brodart Industries, a wholesale book supplier.
 Gaver stopped working at Brodart Industries in 1975.

 Mary Gaver never married and died at the age of 85 on December 31, 1991, while suffering from Parkinson's disease.
 She left a lasting effect on how school libraries are run today.